turingschool/career-development-curriculum-site/module_three/Mod 3_week1.md

 Lesson
 Allow yourself X mins to complete the following lesson.
 Start by viewing the videos below.
 As you follow along, [use this note-taking template and/or other engagement tool].

-Section 1: Introduction
+Section 1: Introduction of Resume Review
 [Embed Video Here by pasting the embedded code from the YouTube video and remove these brackets]

 [Include introductory information for the lesson here]

-Section 2: [TITLE]
+Section 2: Set up your Terminal Portofolio
 [Embed Video Here by pasting the embedded code from the YouTube video and remove these brackets]

 [Second section of your lesson]